andrisecker/KOKISharpWaves/scripts/README.md

 * bayesian_decoding.py (infers to place from spikes recorded from place cells)
 * analyse_bayesian_decoding.py (analyse the resulted (from the inference) angular velocity)

+> note: these are not included in the reference (and do not work properly yet)analyse the resulted (from the inference) angular velocity)

 > note: these are not included in the reference (and do not work properly yet)